 The first step is to configure your Attendance module to identify shifts attended based on the proximity method.
 By using this method, shifts are allocated to employees in your scheduler by comparing the attended times against the closest shift start time.
 This is done automatically each time you import clocking data into Indigo.
 This allows you to populate your Scheduler without having to manually insert shifts or shift patterns.

 Allocate shifts by proximity to build your Scheduler

 To auto-allocate shifts by proximity:

-Open the Import clocking data page in Time & Attendance.
+Open the Import clocking data page in Attendance.

 Upload a clocking data file into Indigo.